AMS003010/Chimera/README.md

 ### CLI Commands

-Here's a quick look at the most popular CLI commands
+Here's all the available CLI commands

-`chimera --path data.json`: Start the Chimera server with data from `data.json`
+`chimera.exe --path .\data.json`: Start the Chimera server with data from `data.json` at default port `8080`

-`chimera --path data.json`: Start the Chimera server with data from `data.json`
+`chimera.exe --path .\data.json --port 4000`: Start the Chimera server with data from `data.json` at port `4000`

+`chimera.exe --path .\data.json --sort products desc id`: Start server with records in `/products` route sorted by `id` in `asc` order

-`chimera --path data.json`: Start the Chimera server with data from `data.json`
+`chimera.exe --path .\data.json --page 3`: Start server with the records paginated with a factor `3`

 | Flag             | Description                                      |